 The employment of each of our named executive officers is at-will.
-Neither of Mr. Sorvillo's nor Dr. Mahoney's offer letters provide for severance or change in control payments.
 Each of Mr. Hackman's and Dr. Muni's offer letters provide that if he is terminated "for cause" or resigns without "good reason" (as such terms are defined in the offer letter), he is paid his accrued but unpaid salary and reimbursement for any business expense (collectively, the "accrued obligations").
 If either of Mr. Hackman or Dr. Muni is terminated "without cause" or resigns for "good reason", he will receive payments that equal the accrued obligations and six months of base salary as of the termination date, subject to execution, delivery and non-revocation of a separation agreement and release and compliance with restrictive covenant obligations set forth in the offer letter, with payments to commence within 60 days of the termination date and be made on the normal payroll schedule.